tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 ## Post

-The Post entity should three attributes:
+The Post entity should include three attributes:

 	- createdAt